joostjager/whatsat/README.md

 ## Usage

 * Set up a Lightning Node as usual and open a channel to a well-connected node.
 Also make sure you have inbound liquidity too, otherwise it won't be possible to receive messages.
+And use public channels, otherwise people won't be able to find routes to deliver messages to you.
+No support for routing hints yet.

 * Run `lncli chat <pubkey_or_alias>` to start chatting with your chosen destination.